 Remember the old hymn “Rock of ages cleft for me …Let me hide myself in Thee”

 Yeshua – is the place of Safety

 NB.
-Watch out for the complete song`The Bridegroom is coming` sung by Shoshy Mayaan in our forth coming feature film Jerusalem or Bust
+Here is the finished song `The Bridegroom is coming` sung by Shoshanna Phillips [nee Maayan] from our feature film Jerusalem or Bust